gchang12/portfolio/.krita/digipaint-for-beginners.md

 i.e. directory in a file-system
 Put layers in group
 - Select all layers to be grouped
-- Ctrl+G: Group layer
+- \<Ctrl+G: Group layer\>
-Clickin on arrows also ungroups layers
+Clicking on arrows also ungroups layers
 So does \<Ctrl+Alt+G\>
 Nested groups
-To group layers: Select + ==\<Ctrl+Alt+G\>==
+To group layers:
+1. Select
+2. ==\<Ctrl+Alt+G\>==

 Inherit Alpha
 =============
-Similar to 'alpha lock'
+Similar to `alpha lock`
 Locks condition of alpha layer
+Contrast:
-Uses alpha data in layer itself inherit alpha uses alpha condition from all layers below Select 'inherit alpha' on layer whose canvas is to be constrained by below layers Wrap in group layers to restrict the 'constraining layers' to just the ones in the group layer
+- `Alpha lock`: Uses alpha data in layer itself
+- `Inherit alpha`: uses alpha condition from all layers below Select `inherit alpha` on layer whose canvas is to be constrained by layers below Wrap in group layers to restrict the `constraining layers` to just the ones in the group layer

-TODO:

 Image Composition Practice
 ==========================